Distinguished McKnight University Professor and Guy Bond Chair in Reading, Department of Educational Psychology

 Teaching Associate Professor, Department of Educational Psychology

-She is interested in how students learn and revise beliefs, and in particular the roles of source and justification or explanation quality in these processes.
+Rina is interested in how students learn and revise beliefs, and in particular the roles of source and explanation in these processes.

-She is interested in how cognitive, affective, and social processes work in tandem in naturalistic learning contexts.
-Her current line of research examines how teachers and parents help children co-regulate their emotions during challenging learning situations to sustain long-term motivation.
-She wants to use this knowledge, alongside practitioners, to promote student engagement, resilience, and well-being.
+Ashley is interested in using data to better understand how social and emotional processes shape how we think (particularly during moments of challenge) in naturalistic learning contexts.
+Her current line of research examines how teachers and parents help children collaboratively interpret and navigate their emotions.
+She wants to use this knowledge, in partnership with practitioners, to promote student engagement, resilience, and well-being.